hytechclub/web-101/Week06/README.md

-## Overview: Responsive Design & Bootstrap
+# Responsive Design & Bootstrap
 Introduce the idea of responsive design, and impress upon the students its importance.
 Start by doing responsive design manually using pure CSS, and then introduce the Bootstrap framework as a standard alternative.

 ## Warm Up